Rishav-12/Holidays/README.md

 * Generate an api key from calendarific.com
 * Create a file *api_key.txt*, put your api key in and keep it beside the python script
 * Run the script from your console
+* I also used Task Scheduler on Windows to run this script everyday